joomengine/jcb-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 [00:00:32](https://www.youtube.com/watch?v=ckFakaQ90JY&t=00h00m32s)

-Each JCB-generated component contains a **Helper Class**—one for the administrator side and one for the site side.
+Each JCB-generated component contains a **Helper Class**-one for the administrator side and one for the site side.

 You can locate it in: